gadler01/peripety-docs/docs/import/rack_device_import.md

 ![Rack Import Tab](../img/import/rack_import_tab.png)

-Open the csv file with notepad, copy it into the rack import page on Peripety, and Select the import button.
+Open the csv file with notepad or a text editor of your choice, copy it into the rack import page on Peripety, and Select the import button.

 ![Rack Import](../img/import/rack_import_1.png)